Root-cause analysis

 RCA generally serves as input to a remediation process whereby corrective actions are taken to prevent the problem from recurring.
-The name of this process varies from one application domain to another.
-According to ISO/IEC 31010, RCA may include the techniques Five whys, Failure mode and effects analysis (FMEA), Fault tree analysis, Ishikawa diagram, and Pareto analysis.
+The name of this process varies between application domains.
+According to ISO/IEC 31010, RCA may include these techniques: five whys, failure mode and effects analysis (FMEA), fault tree analysis, Ishikawa diagrams, and Pareto analysis.

 Definitions

 There are essentially two ways of repairing faults and solving problems in science and engineering.

+Reactive management

 Reactive management consists of reacting quickly after the problem occurs, by treating the symptoms.
 This type of management is implemented by reactive systems, self-adaptive systems, self-organized systems, and complex adaptive systems.
 The goal here is to react quickly and alleviate the effects of the problem as soon as possible.

+Proactive management

 Proactive management, conversely, consists of preventing problems from occurring.
 Many techniques can be used for this purpose, ranging from good practices in design to analyzing in detail problems that have already occurred and taking actions to make sure they never recur.
 Speed is not as important here as the accuracy and precision of the diagnosis.
 The focus is on addressing the real cause of the problem rather than its effects.

-Root cause analysis is often used in proactive management to identify the root cause of a problem, that is, the factor that was the leading cause.
+Root-cause analysis is often used in proactive management to identify the root cause of a problem, that is, the factor that was the leading cause.
 It is customary to refer to the "root cause" in singular form, but one or several factors may constitute the root cause(s) of the problem under study.

 A factor is considered the "root cause" of a problem if removing it prevents the problem from recurring.
 Conversely, a "causal factor" is a contributing action that affects an incident/event's outcome but is not the root cause.
 Although removing a causal factor can benefit an outcome, it does not prevent its recurrence with certainty.

+A great way to look at the proactive/reactive picture is to consider the Bowtie Risk Assessment model.
+In the center of the model is the event or accident.
+To the left, are the anticipated hazards and the line of defenses put in place to prevent those hazards from causing events.
+The line of defense is the regulatory requirements, applicable procedures, physical barriers, and cyber barriers that are in place to manage operations and prevent events.
+A great way to use root-cause analysis is to proactively evaluate the effectiveness of those defenses by comparing actual performance against applicable requirements, identifying performance gaps, and then closing the gaps to strengthen those defenses.
+If an event occurs, then we are on the right side of the model, the reactive side where the emphasis is on identifying the root causes and mitigating the damage.